20A31A0583/projectt/README.md

 ## Azure technologies used for Project:

--Static web apps
+*Static web apps

--Health bot
+*Health bot

 ## Features of web application:
--Beauty tips for fresh a start.
+*Beauty tips for fresh a start.

--Naturally Effective Health Solutions.
+*Naturally Effective Health Solutions.

--Provided visual affect and architecture.
+*Provided visual affect and architecture.

--Has web page including Home, About, Gallery, Contact, Services, Health Bot etc.
+*Has web page including Home, About, Gallery, Contact, Services, Health Bot etc.

 -Clients can know the information about the Beauty and Health related information.